Translating SRT Subtitles with the Three-Step Reflection Method

 Q2: How long does it take to use the reflection workflow?

-For example, if an English-speaking video is sent to Gemini and specified to be translated into Chinese, the returned result is a Chinese subtitle.
+For example, if an English-speaking video is sent to Gemini and specified to be translated into Chinese, then the returned result is a Chinese subtitle.

 1. Translate Subtitles Only